dekaiser123/ec2-sql-cluster/ansible/README.md

 # Ansible

-This ansible code is to orchestra the configration of MS SQL AG cluster.
+This ansible code is to orchestrate the configration of MS SQL AG cluster.

 ## Requirements